sooriyaarachchi/pybites.github.io-src/content/guest-twitter-tags.md

 			tags.append(word)
 	return tags

-Next step was to get the top 10 tags.
-That are being most commonly used.
+Next step was to get the top 10 tags that are being most commonly used.
 For this I created a dictionary having tag as the key and count per tag as the corresponding value.
 For computing top 10 tags based on the count.

 	def get_top_tags(tags):
 		"""